1904cs-charlie-owl/VisualNYC/README.md

 ![](visualnyc-layer.png)

-_**Don't like a specfic layer or view?**_ Filter through your layers, and choose your best eye candy.
+_**Don't like a specfic layer or view?**_ Filter through our layers, and choose your best eye candy.

 ---